Maeeen/scastie-bachelor-report/presentation/presentation.md

 ---

-## 2. Let's start from scratch and do it properly
+## b.
+Let's start from scratch and do it properly

 __Idea__: How do IDEs talk to compilers?